UniversalDependencies/docs/_aqz/index.md

 :----: | :------: |:------: |:------: |:------: |
 |ãm|jã|toa|ko|tʃe|ka

-* Some verbs occur with the morpheme -*ka*, which is a transitivizer (cf. Aragon, 2014).
+* Some verbs occur with the morpheme -*ka*, which is a transitivizer.
 This [feature](https://universaldependencies.org/u/feat/index.html) (`Trans`) takes the value YES if the when the morpheme is present.
 Verbs that may or not combine with this morpheme take no overt object or require two obligatory arguments.

 ## Syntax